County-Health-Rankings-and-Roadmaps/county_health_measure_calculations/README.md

   - Currently available **only for the 2025 and partially for the 2026 release**.
 This folder is not organized by year.

 * **`raw_data/`** – Original, unprocessed data files from source systems or data providers.
   - Currently available **only for the 2025 and partially for the 2026 release**.
-This folder is not organized by year.
+This folder is organized by data source.
+It is not organized by year.
   - *Note: Some raw data are not included if they are not publicly available.*

 * **`scripts/`** – R scripts (`.qmd`, `.Rmd`) and some SAS files for data cleaning, calculation, and formatting of measures.
   - Currently available **only for the 2025 and partially for the 2026 release**.
 This folder is not organized by year.
----

 We recommend using the `haven` R package to read `.sas7bdat` files in R.